gormenz-svg/Mars-11-Architecture/README.md

 * **BNNT Composite Matrix:** Boron Nitride Nanotube reinforced polymers for high-cross-section neutron absorption.
 * **Cognitive Pulse Activation:** Real-time flux analysis triggering pulsed electrostatic repulsion only when threat clusters are detected, optimizing energy consumption.

+### 3. Simple Overview
+**What is it?**
+It is a technology that gives AI "eyes" to see any computer screen or machine dashboard just like a human does.
+Instead of needing special hidden code (API), the AI looks at buttons, icons, and menus to understand how to operate them.

+**What does it solve?**
+* **Universal Compatibility:** The robot can control any equipment (new or old) from any manufacturer just by looking at the control panel.
+* **Autonomous Self-Healing:** If an error pops up on the screen, the AI "sees" the warning, opens the settings, fixes the issue, and clicks "Restart" without waiting for instructions from Earth.
+* **Human-Like Learning:** You can "show" the robot what to do on a tablet, and it will mimic the visual sequence on other devices.

 ---